Indigenous Health: Contemporary Issues PG (11478.1)

-Learning outcomesOn completion of the unit, the student will:
+Learning outcomesOn completion of the unit, students will be able to:

-Demonstrate and apply advanced knowledge, skills and attitudes for culturally safe engagement with Aboriginal and Torres Strait Islander peoples and;
+2. Demonstrate and apply advanced knowledge, skills and attitudes for culturally safe engagement with Aboriginal and Torres Strait Islander peoples; and

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - communicate effectively

 1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 1. UC graduates are professional - take pride in their professional and personal integrity